-To integrate the TM strategy with the Prudential Code, the strategy also contains 5 specific aims that may be monitored and measured alongside the PCIs.
-The specific key objective is to maintain a balanced portfolio with an average rate of less than 4.75%.
-Due to the council's excellent performance in previous years this represents a 0.25% reduction from the target last year.
+To integrate the TM strategy with the Code, the strategy also contains 5 specific aims that may be monitored and measured alongside the PCIs.
+The specific key objective is to maintain a balanced portfolio of debt with the average rate of less than 4.75% despite the expected pressure of interest rate rises discussed below.
+The investment rate target is increased to 4.8%, reflecting the recent rise in investment rates.